locomotivemtl/charcoal-app/README.md

 	- Especially made for Charcoal _models_ / _objects_.
 	- A good example of `charcoal-app` / mustache templates usage.

-For a complete, ready-to-user project, use the `charcoal-project-boilerplate`:
+For a complete, ready-to-use project, start from the [`boilerplate`](https://github.com/locomotivemtl/charcoal-project-boilerplate):

 ```shell
 ★ composer create-project locomotivemtl/charcoal-project-boilerplate